vfarcic/devops24/manuscript/06-jenkins-setup.md

 W> ## A note to minishift users
 W>
 W> Helm will try to install Jenkins Chart with the process in a container running as user 0.
 By default, that is not allowed in OpenShift.
-We'll skip discussing the best approach to correct the permissions in OpenShift.
-I'll assume you already know how to set the permissions on the per-Pod basis.
+We'll skip discussing the best approach to correct the issue and I'll assume you already know how to set the permissions on the per-Pod basis.
 Instead, we'll do the simplest fix.
 Please execute the command that follows to allow the creation of restricted Pods to run as any user.
 W>
 W> `oc patch scc restricted -p '{"runAsUser":{"type": "RunAsAny"}}'`

 We'll start exploring the steps we'll need to run Jenkins in a Kubernetes cluster by executing the same `helm install` command we used in the previous chapters.
 It won't provide everything we need, but it will be a good start.
-We'll improve the process throughout the rest of the chapter with the goal of having a fully automated Jenkins installation process.
+We'll improve the process throughout the rest of the chapter with the objective of having a fully automated Jenkins installation process.
 We might not be able to accomplish our goal 100%.
 Or, we might reach the conclusion that full automation is not worth the trouble.
 Nevertheless, we'll use the installation from the [Packaging Kubernetes Applications](#chartmuseum) as the base and see how far we can go in our quest for full automation.

 ```bash
 helm install stable/jenkins \